-- Child Nutrition, which includes FAQs on child meal programs; Rural school meal delivery support; and more.
+- Child Nutrition, which includes FAQ’s on child meal programs; information on extended summer meal programs and more.

 TEA continues to release guidance and resources for providers, students, and families.
 Check back regularly for updates.
 Please email email@example.com if you have specific resource requests.

 - Engaging Highly Mobile and At-Risk Students Guide (SY20-21)

 - Public Health Planning Guidance (SY20-21)